gschampagne/nbody_phys512_grace/README.md

 PASS: Good energy conservation!
 ```
 ![binary orbit plot](images/binary_orbit_test.png)
 Figure 1 shows the final positions of the two particles in the binary orbit test (left) and the relative energy error as a function of time (right).
-The final configuration confirms that the separation stays close to the initial value, indicating an approximately circular orbit over the simulated time.
-The energy plot exhibits a smooth, low-amplitude oscillation rather than a flat line, reflecting the combination of grid discretization, softening, and the trial-and-error choice of orbital velocity.
-Because the orbit is only approximately circular in the effective softened potential, the total energy is not perfectly constant but remains tightly bounded, which is acceptable for this grid-based scheme.
+The energy plot exhibits a smooth oscillation rather than a flat line, possibly due to the combination of grid discretization, softening, and the trial-and-error choice of orbital velocity.
+The total energy is not perfectly constant but remains fairly conserved, which I believe is acceptable the grid methods used.
 * note: the oribit is not circular as seen in the seperation change (44.76%).
 I tried to solve this by changing the leapfrog step to kick drift kick but that did not change anything.
 I also tried different simulation parameters like increasing grid resolution and lowering softening but again did not make more circular.
 I should have come in to ask but ran out of time :(

 ### Phase 2 overview of config.py